Akhtar Usman

-Akhtar Usman (born 4 April 1969 in Islamabad) is a Pakistani poet, critic, columnist and writer.
+Akhtar Usman (born Akhtar Mehmood; 4 April 1969 in Islamabad) is a Pakistani poet, critic, columnist and writer.
 He is known for his poems on non-traditional subjects.
-He has written extensively in multiple languages.
+He has written extensively in multiple languages, including English, Persian, Urdu, Potohari, Punjabi, and Hindi.
 His works span across various genres such as Ghazal, Nazm, and poem.
-His published books of poetry including Ashk Aabad, Charagh Zaar, Kuchh Bacha Laye Hain, Sitara Saz, and Tarash.
+His published books of poetry include Ashk Aabad, Charagh Zaar, Kuchh Bacha Laye Hain, Sitara Saz, and Tarash.